pauljickling/notes/python/curses/curses.md

 `win = curses.initscr()` initializes the library and returns a window object that is assigned to the variable that, in this case, we are calling `win`, but `screen` or whatever else might be appropriate would be fine too.

-`win.endwin()` closes the window object and returns you to your normal terminal prompt environment.
+`curses.endwin()` closes the window object and returns you to your normal terminal prompt environment.
 As important to know as `:wq` in vim!

-`win.refresh()` is needed to update the screen with any changes that have been made in the buffer.
+`curses.refresh()` is needed to update the screen with any changes that have been made in the buffer.

-`win.addstr(x, y, str)` adds strings to the buffer in positions x and y.
+`curses.addstr(x, y, str)` adds strings to the buffer in positions x and y.
 Note that the positioning is zero-indexed, and begins in the top left-hand corner of the window object.

-`win.clear()` clears out the window object and resets the cursor object to position 0, 0.
+`curses.clear()` clears out the window object and resets the cursor object to position 0, 0.

-`win.napms(x)` creates a timed delay in milliseconds.
+`curses.napms(x)` creates a timed delay in milliseconds.